Kidney disease: Iodinated contrast media

-Kidney disease induced by iodinated contrast media (ICM) is called CIN (= contrast induced nephropathy) or contrast-induced AKI (= acute kidney injury).
+Kidney disease induced by iodinated contrast media (ICM) is called contrast induced nephropathy (CIN) or contrast-induced acute kidney injury (AKI).
 Currently, the underlying mechanisms are unclear.
 But there is a body of evidence that several factors including apoptosis-induction seem to play a role.

 Lithium

 Lithium, a medication commonly used to treat bipolar disorder and schizoaffective disorders, can cause nephrogenic diabetes insipidus; its long-term use can lead to nephropathy.

 Lupus

 Despite expensive treatments, lupus nephritis remains a major cause of morbidity and mortality in people with relapsing or refractory lupus nephritis.

 Xanthine oxidase deficiency

 Another possible cause of Kidney disease is due to decreased function of xanthine oxidase in the purine degradation pathway.
 Xanthine oxidase will degrade hypoxanthine to xanthine and then to uric acid.
 Xanthine is not very soluble in water; therefore, an increase in xanthine forms crystals (which can lead to kidney stones) and result in damage to the kidney.
 Xanthine oxidase inhibitors, like allopurinol, can cause nephropathy.